Making Mindfulness and Meditation Safe for Trauma Survivors

 Open to the public, as part of our Mindfulness Teacher Training

-From elementary schools to psychotherapy offices, mindfulness meditation is an increasingly mainstream practice.
-At the same time, trauma remains a fact of life: the majority of us will experience a traumatic event in our lifetime, and some will develop posttraumatic stress.
-While this may appear to be a good thing — trauma is an extreme form of stress, and mindfulness is a proven stress-reduction tool — the reality creates a complex challenge.
+Mindfulness meditation is an increasingly mainstream practice, especially as people seek tools to help them cope with stress and adversity.
+At the same time, trauma remains a fact of life: the majority of us will experience a traumatic event in our lifetime, and some will develop post-traumatic stress.
+While all of this may appear to be a good thing—trauma is an extreme form of stress, and mindfulness is a proven stress-reduction tool—the reality creates a complex challenge.

 Emerging research suggests that mindfulness interventions can help or hinder trauma survivors, raising a crucial question for mindfulness educators everywhere: How can you be prepared to minimize the potential dangers of mindfulness for survivors while leveraging its powerful benefits at the same time?

-- Understanding why meditation can create dysregulation for people who’ve experienced trauma and specific ways you can prevent this;
+- Understanding why meditation can create disregulation for people who’ve experienced trauma and specific ways you can prevent this;

 - Prepared to recognize symptoms of traumatic stress while offering mindfulness interventions;

-- Equipped with tools and modifications to help you work skillfully with dysregulated arousal, traumatic flashbacks, and trauma-related dissociation.
+- Equipped with introductory tools and modifications to help you work skillfully with disregulated arousal, traumatic flashbacks, and trauma-related dissociation.

-Whether you’re a beginning or veteran practitioner, anyone engaged in offering contemplative practices will benefit from this workshop, including therapists, coaches, and meditation, classroom, yoga, or religious teachers.
+Whether you’re a beginning or veteran practitioner, anyone engaged in offering contemplative practices will benefit from this webinar, including therapists, coaches, and meditation, classroom, yoga, or religious teachers.

 Click below to register and reserve your spot!